open/close all folders

-- In the Phineas and Ferb episode "Are You My Mummy?", Candace stumbles into a store room and gets covered in tissue paper.
+- In "Are You My Mummy?", Candace stumbles into a store room and gets covered in tissue paper.
 Because she's also got a mouthful of old bubblegum and can't talk properly, the boys end up mistaking her for a mummy.
-It's a common problem in cartoons, apparently.

 - In "Greece Lighting", Norm has a bull sign land on his head and is mistaken for a minotaur while chasing after Perry the Platypus.

 - In "Bad Hair Day", Candace is mistaken for a rare "tangerine orangutan" thanks to mis-using Phineas and Ferb's hair-restoring machine.
 Candace manages to get the hair off, only for it to get stuck to Dr. Doofenshmirtz, who is mistaken for the orangutan instead and is captured by Jeremy's parents.